caolan/async/README.md

 # Async
-_Higher-order functions and common patterns for asynchronous code_
+_Higher-order functions and common patterns for asynchronous code in node.js_

-Writing an async library has become a bit of a right of passage for node developers and I really don't want to add to this myriad of already great modules.
-Really.

-However (you saw that coming!), when I'm using node, I want to stay fairly close to the vanilla async implementation.
-When writing my own modules I try to follow the convention of using a single callback with an optional error as the first argument.
-This makes the API easier to understand, and allows people to wrap the API with other methods of handling async code if they so wish.
+I've so far avoided using the exising async modules in favour of the standard callbacks provided by node.
+When writing modules, I find sticking to the convention of using a single callback makes the API easier to understand, and allows people to wrap the module with other methods of handling async code if they so wish.

-Because of this, I've avoided using the exising async wrapper modules in favour of the standard callbacks provided by node.
 However, I've found myself repeating a number of patterns, so I've decided to abstract some of the more common ones into a separate module.
-Aha!
-I hear you say.
-You've fallen into the trap, and now you too are implementing a new way of doing async!

-Well, not quite.
 What I've ended up with is a few higher-order functions that operate on async code using the convention of a single callback.
 This includes the usual 'functional' suspects (map, reduce, filter, forEach...) as well as some common patterns for running blocks of async code (parallel, series, waterfall...).

-__This is not an attempt to replace the standard callback mechanism in node.__ If you're interested in other ways to manage async code, take a look at the current implementations of the old node Promise objects or modules like node-continuables.
+__This is not an attempt to replace the standard callback mechanism in node.__ In fact, it is designed to work as seamlessly as possible with the existing node modules, and any other module which follows those conventions.
+If you're interested in other ways to manage async code, then you may like to take a look at the new implementation of the old node Promise objects or alternative modules like node-continuables.

 ## API